advizex/demo/docs/setup.md

 ### Installing Docker Compose

-_Note: This step is uncessary when using Docker Toolbox since Docker Compose is installed as part of the Docker Toolbox install._

 Install compose by following the instructions here

 - [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)

 ### Installing Docker Machine

-_Note: This step is uncessary when using Docker Toolbox since Docker Machine is installed as part of the Docker Toolbox install._

 Install machine by following the instructions here